TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 12/Matthew 12.1.md

 ---

-At that season Jesus went on the sabbath day through the grainfields; and his disciples were hungry and began to pluck ears and to eat.
+At that time, Jesus went on the Sabbath day through the grain fields.
+His disciples were hungry and began to pluck heads of grain and to eat.